Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that we use the threadIdx and blockIdx CUDA built-in variables to identify the coordinates of each thread in the image (i,j) so it knows how to calculate the final color.
-It is possible with images of sizes that are not multiples of the block size to have extra threads running that are outside the image.
-We must make sure these threads do not try to write to the frame buffer and return early.
+Note that we use the CUDA built-in variables threadIdx and blockIdx to identify the coordinates of each thread in the image (i,j) so that we know how to calculate the final color.
+It's possible that images whose size is not a multiple of the block size contain additional threads running outside the image.
+We need to ensure that these threads don't try to write to the image buffer and return prematurely.

-After the execution of the kernel function, we can read the pixel values on the CPU and write them in the image file like in the book and simply free the frame buffer memory after we finished with it.
-(I put all the code from the thread creations to be explicit):
+After executing the kernel function, we can read the pixel values from the processor and write them to the image file as in the book, and simply release the frame buffer memory once we're done.
+(I've put all the thread creation code in here to be self-explanatory) :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 constexpr int kTx = 8;
 constexpr int kTy = 8;